 Gilbert Baker has been written about before in this blog.
 He certainly made a difference in this world.
-When he passed away five years ago, not only did I write about him, but his passing was reported on the tv network newscasts.
-The rainbow flag that he created gives hope to people all around the world!
+When he passed away seven years ago, not only did I write about him, but his passing was reported on the tv network newscasts.
+The rainbow flag that he created continues to give hope to people all around the world!

 More tributes have come, including the naming of things in his honor.
 I'm always amazed at how many know his story, and the story of the remarkable flag he created.
 While folks know about the flag, not as many know that Baker served in the United States Army from 1970 to 1972, stationed as a medic in San Francisco at the very beginning of the gay rights movement.
 In 1972 he worked on Proposition 19, the first marijuana legalization initiative in California.
 It was then that he learned to sew and made banners for gay-rights and anti-war protest marches.
 He also became one of the early members of the Sisters of Perpetual Indulgence.